oven-sh/bun/README.md

 The default shell it uses is `bash`, but if that's not found, it tries `sh` and if still not found, it tries `zsh`.
 This is not configurable right now, but if you care file an issue.

 `bun run` automatically adds any parent `node_modules/.bin` to `$PATH` and if no scripts match, it will load that binary instead.
 That means you can run executables from packages too.

+`bun run` supports lifecycle hooks like `post${task}` and `pre{task}`.
+If they exist, they will run matching the behavior of npm clients.
+If the `pre${task}` fails, the next task will not be run.
+There is currently no flag to skip these lifecycle tasks if they exist, if you want that file an issue.

 ```bash
 # If you use Relay